NSYSU-MITLAB/deepSA2018/README.md

 ```

 ## Embedding
-We use four embedding sets which are publicly available and one our own embedding set.<br>
+We use four embedding sets which are publicly released and one our own embedding set.<br>
 Pre-training is performed on aggregated global word-word co-occurrence statistics from a corpus.
 [GloVe](https://nlp.stanford.edu/projects/glove/) [3]<br>
 Pre-training word vector by skip-gram architectures.
 [ACL-2015](https://www.fredericgodin.com/software/) [4], [word2vec](https://code.google.com/archive/p/word2vec/) [5]<br>
 The our own embedding set is our own collection of 140 million tweets from the Twitter API, and the processed tweets are pre-trained using the skip-gram model.<br>